artanzand/DeepLearning_Algorithm_Implementation/README.md

-# Neural Network Coding from Scratch
+# Deep Learning - Algorithm Implementation

 My intention in this repo is to build deep Neural Networks in three gradual steps.
 I will be walking through the steps and math in ipynb files.